30 Tips for Richmond Winters

 Cheryl Miller, WTVR-CBS 6 news anchor

 “Growing up in upstate New York, winter always meant having to shovel snow, and I’ve shoveled a lot of it over the years!
-Fortunately, Central Virginia winters mean I only have to do it every once in a while!
+Fortunately, Richmond winters mean I only have to do it every once in a while!
 And, I still have to get to work to tell CBS 6 viewers to stay home and enjoy their snow day!”

 David Robbins, author and Boomer columnist